2024

 After a last minute change of race plans due to a cancelled event at Dalby, for the first time we found ourselves en route to Northumberland for the SDAS Ford three-stage event.

-No freight classes here – in fact, I think we may have been the only freight team competing – which meant friend Kim and our combined Greenland team of her own Wolvey and my mother-daughter duo Alice & Jess were running in Nordic, so clearly our goal was less about our placing but rather to give the dogs happy runs and the fun of a second time running this particular three dog formation.
+No freight classes here – in fact, I think we may have been the only freight team competing – which meant friend Kim and our combined Greenland team of her own Wolvey and my mother-daughter duo Alice & Jess were running in Nordic with the Siberian Husky teams, so clearly our goal was less about our placing but rather to give the dogs happy runs and the fun of a second time running this particular three dog formation.

 And fair to say we succeeded, despite some over-enthusiastic starts (Jess has apparently now extended her signature gobbiness to include a deafening “I want to run!!” scream in the chute!) with the trio coming away with some respectable times on all three stages, generally within a couple of minutes of the Sibe Teams they followed in the rankings and, more importantly, crossing the finish line with big smiles all round.